markmac99/pi-meteortools/auroracam/README.md

 ## How it works
 A python script captures an image from the camera every few seconds.
 During the day it writes the image to $DATADIR/../live.jpg.
 At night it writes it to a datestamped directory.
 At the end of the night, the saved images are made into an MP4 and thhe host is rebooted to ensure a clean start for the next day.
+The software also captures during the day, creating a separate set of data and timelapse.

 ### Scheduling the job
-Each time the script is run, it creates or updates a scheduled job in the Pi's crontab so there's no need to do this manually.
+Each time the script is run it creates or updates a scheduled job in the Pi's crontab so there's no need to do this manually.

 ### Uploads to S3
 The images and MP4 can also be uploaded to an AWS S3 bucket by specifying an upload bucket in the config file.Images are uploaded every 30 seconds.